Apply for a Cotton & Natural Fibers Trading License in Dubai

 Natural fibre trading margins typically range from 5% to 20%, depending on the fibre type, volume contracted, and the terms negotiated with suppliers and buyers.
 Higher-value processed fibres such as combed cotton or specialty yarns tend to attract stronger margins than bulk raw commodities.

 Dubai South's free zone status allows duty-free re-export, which significantly improves landed cost competitiveness when supplying buyers in third-country markets.
-This is a material advantage over trading from a mainland licence where customs duties may apply at the point of import.
+This is a material advantage over trading from a mainland license where customs duties may apply at the point of import.

 In terms of facility requirements, traders operating a documentation-only model can function effectively from a flexi-desk arrangement, keeping overheads low.
 Those handling physical stock can lease warehouse space within the free zone.
 Climate-controlled or cold storage is not typically required for most natural fibres, which further helps to keep facility costs manageable and predictable.